zenml-io/zenml/docs/book/extending-zenml/orchestrator.md

 method.

 The `StepEntrypointConfiguration` is the base class that already implements most of the required functionality.
-Let's dive right into it.
+Let's dive right into it:

 1. The `DEFAULT_SINGLE_STEP_CONTAINER_ENTRYPOINT_COMMAND` is the default
-   entrypoint command for the docker container.
+   entrypoint command for the Docker container.
 2. Some arguments are mandatory for the step entrypoint.
 These are set as constants at the top of the file and used as the minimum required arguments.
 3. The `run()` method uses the parsed arguments to set up all required prerequisites before ultimately executing the step.

-Here is a schematic view of what the `StepEntrypointConfiguration` looks like.
+Here is a schematic view of what the `StepEntrypointConfiguration` looks like:

 ```python
 from abc import ABC, abstractmethod